Kiwanis Rewards for Reading Program

 The Dawn Busters Kiwanis Rewards for Reading Programs that we did twice a year in 20 Jefferson Parish Elementary Schools has grown tremendously.

-Because of the great success the Dawn Busters Kiwanis Rewards for Reading Program has had in our 20 schools, Jefferson Parish Schools Superintendent, Dr. Cade Brumley has asked us to help implement the Program into all 56 Jefferson Parish Elementary Schools (East Bank and West Bank).
+Because of the great success the Dawn Busters Kiwanis Rewards for Reading Program has had in our 20 schools, former Jefferson Parish Schools Superintendent, Dr. Cade Brumley asked us to help implement the Program into all 56 Jefferson Parish Elementary Schools (East Bank and West Bank).
 More than 21,700 elementary students will be eligible for reading rewards twice each year, at the end of each semester.

 Now, twice a year every school has a 45 minute to an hour long assembly with all the students present.
 We show up with mascots, upbeat music, Club members, Corporate Sponsors, local community leaders and lots of prizes!
 The kids get super excited and everyone has fun!
 And most important, the children are reading more books, a lot more!
 And of course when they can read they do better in every class.